 Use old soap containers and sauce bottles as easy to use paint dispensers.
 Remove the labels so that the color of the paint is visible.
 Using the dispenser for paint will avoid spillages and students pouring out more than they need.
 These can also be used for glue.
 Use glass bottles to hold paint brushes and the lids can be used for small amounts of paint.

 Assign Personal Whiteboard Erasers

 Collect all the odd socks from your home (ask your parents to do the same) and assign one sock to each student as their personal whiteboard eraser.
 Students can use their personal whiteboard eraser when participating in individual and group activities involving small whiteboards.
-To create a class set of reusable individual whiteboards, laminate a blank sheet of paper for each student.
+To create a class set of reusable individual whiteboards, laminate a blank sheet of cardstock for each student.
 To reduce costs, encourage students to bring in their own whiteboard markers.

-Create Your Own Table Organisers
+Create Your Own Table Organizers

 Storage for Art Supplies

 Use clear to go containers and glass jars to store small art and craft supplies, such as ripped paper for mosaics, buttons, and glitter.
 Alternatively, use the containers to store math manipulatives such as base ten material, dice, and counters.
 By keeping these items in a clear container or jar, the equipment becomes visible, easy to store, and more accessible.

 Use old laundry baskets and recycle cardboard boxes to store a range of classroom equipment such as scrap paper, paint shirts, dress up clothes, toys, sporting equipment, games, and books.